 Working abroad sounds like an adventure to many people.
-However, job search in New Zealand requires more than just the obvious New Zealand resume writing and translation - it requires thorough preparation.
-You will experience problems that probably did not even come to your mind when you decided to find a job in New Zealand.
+However, job search in New Zealand requires more than just the obvious New Zealand resume with New Zealand cover letter writing and translation - it requires thorough preparation.
+You will experience problems that probably did not even come to your mind when you decided to find an employment in New Zealand.

 Do not take too lightly the influence a work in New Zealand can have on the effect of your adventure!
 For instance, you will experience the different immigration rules and practices, strange job application procedures, unfamiliar job candidate selection criteria and out of the ordinary management culture.

 Most visits to New Zealand are trouble-free but you should be aware of the risk of indiscriminate terrorist attacks, which could be against civilian targets, including places frequented by expatriates and foreign travelers like restaurants, hotels, clubs and shopping areas.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.

 - New Zealand: GMT + 12 (GMT + 13 from the last Sunday in September to the first Sunday in April).